Setup

-Below you will find instructions to setup BEdita4 on a typical server or desktop.
+Below you will find instructions to setup BEdita on a typical server or desktop.

 For a quick setup via Docker see below.